Frequently Asked Questions (FAQs)

 Acceptable English language qualifications are either the International English Language Testing System (IELTS), or Academic and Test of English as a Foreign Language (TOEFL).
 Please see below the programme required standard for the respective test:

-- TOEFL (Paper-based Test): A score of 593 or above
+• TOEFL (Paper-based Test): A score of 593 or above

-- TOEFL (Internet-based Test): A score of 97 or above
+• TOEFL (Internet-based Test): A score of 97 or above

 *The Faculty does not accept scores from “IELTS Indicator” and “TOEFL iBT Home Edition” for admission.

-How many intakes does the Faculty have for the Taught Postgraduate Programmes and when is the deadline for application?
+How many intakes does the Faculty have for the Taught Postgraduate Programmes, and when is the deadline for application?

-There is only one intake in every September.
+There is only one intake each September.

 How to apply?